-1. Annual Charge Methodology
+1. Annual charge methodology

-The annual charge can be summarised as a two-part tariff per service consisting of a Fixed Charge per property and a Volumetric Charge per m3.
-This equates to the relevant wholesale charges less the avoided costs:
+The annual charge can be summarised as a two-part tariff per service consisting of a Fixed Charge per property and a Volumetric Charge per m.
+This equates, when requested, to the Relevant Wholesale Tariff charges less the avoided costs:

-NAV Fixed Charge per property = $$\frac{FC - OC - WD}{(NH + NN)}$$
+NAV Fixed Charge per property = FC - (OC + WD)

-FC = "Relevant Wholesale Tariff" Total Fixed Charge
+FC = "Relevant Wholesale Tariff" Total Fixed Charge (see below)